You are here

 Office of Research Infrastructure Programs (ORIP or OD) http://dpcpsi.nih.gov/orip/index.aspx

-ORIP administers programs that help develop and ensure the availability of resources essential to the efficient and effective conduct of human health-related research.
-ORIP programs are primarily institutional in nature, but while support is generally in the form of resource grants, ORIP makes awards for support of projects which contribute to improvement of the capability of resources to serve biomedical research.
-ORIP has interests in applications that emphasize translational research projects and resources that develop and enhance access to animal models of human disease.
+ORIP’s mission is to support basic infrastructure (biological resources and materials, training for veterinarian scientists, renovation and instruments) that contributes to an efficient and effective conduct of human health-related research.
+ORIP makes awards for support of projects which contribute to improvement of the capability of resources to serve the biomedical research community, and that do not fall within the categorical (disease specific) interest of a single institute or center.
+ORIP has interests in applications that emphasize translational research projects and resources that develop and enhance animal models of human disease, which can be utilized to better understand the pathobiology and the cellular and molecular mechanisms that are involved in the development and progression of human diseases.
 Models include, but are not limited to rodents, non-human primates, aquatic organisms such as zebrafish, invertebrates such as Drosophila, tissues and cells in culture, as well as mathematical and computer simulations.
-Research proposals can include studies that generate, characterize or preserve models of human diseases.
-Applications may include studies related to husbandry, animal welfare, prevention of infection/contamination, or preservation of genetic stocks.
+Research proposals can include studies that generate, characterize or preserve models of human diseases applicable to the research interests of two or more categorical NIH Institutes/Centers.